OfficeDev/office-js-docs-pr/docs/reference/manifest/supportssharedfolders.md

 Defines whether the Outlook add-in is available in delegate scenarios.
 The **SupportsSharedFolders** element is a child element of [DesktopFormFactor](desktopformfactor.md).
 It is set to *false* by default.

 > [!IMPORTANT]
-> This element is only available in the [Outlook add-ins Preview Requirement Set](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) against Exchange Online.
-Add-ins that use this element aren't allowed in the Office Store or Centralized Deployment.
+> This element is only available in the [Outlook add-ins Preview requirement set](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) against Exchange Online.
+Add-ins that use this element cannot be published to AppSource or deployed via centralized deployment.

 The following is an example of the  **SupportsSharedFolders** element.